MWang93/Prepare/StatisticsforML.md

 - disadvantages: require large training data to converge, also difficult to pick the right architecture and the interanl hidden layers are incomprehensible.

 #### 11. How can you choose a classifier based on training set size.

+#### 12. Confusion Matrix
+- sensitivity(recall): TPR = 1 - FNR
+- specificity: TNR = 1 - FPR
+- positive predictive value = 1 - false directory rate
+- negatvie predictive value = 1- false omission rate

+#### 13. What's ROC and AUC
+- roc: performance plot for binary classifier of TPR vs FPR.
+        - (0,0): cutoff = 1
+        - (1,1): cutoff = 0
+        - (0,1): perfect classification, sensitivity = 1 and specificity = 1
+- auc: area udner the roc curve

+#### 14. Why AUROC is better tahn raw accuracy as an out-of-sample evalutaion metrics?
+- auc is robust to class imbalance, unlike raw accuracy.

+#### 15. Error I and Error II
+- error I & false positive rate: predict a man is pregnant.
+- error II & false negative rate: predict a pregnant woman is not pregnant.

+#### 16. The cost of false positive is higher than false negative as well as the other way?
+- large false positive cost: recruiting process, cost of hiring a bad candidate is much higher than passing a good one.
+- large false negative cost: cancer prediction, predicting a cancer patient is healthy means this person cannot get proper treatement in time.
+- note: minimizing the cost of false positive/negative is a machine learning problem as much as a product problem.